pkoppstein/jm/README.md

     pip install simplejson
     pip install ijson
 ```

+2) Install yajl (OPTIONAL)

+If you want to strip /* C-style comments */ from the input files,
+then ensure the yajl library has been installed (e.g. via `brew install yajl`).

-2) Download the file named `jm.py` in the bin directory of this repository.
+3) Download the file named `jm.py` in the bin directory of this repository.

 If at all possible, ensure it is executable (e.g. `chmod +x jm.py`).
 Otherwise, it can still be run as a python3 script, e.g. for help: